Marathon Martinez Renewable Fuels: History

-Due to the COVID-19 Pandemic, the refinery went into idle mode in early 2020 and stopped all production.
+Due to the COVID-19 pandemic, the refinery went into idle mode in early 2020 and stopped all production.
 After nearly half a year, the company decided to shut down production and laid off over 720 employees with the majority of them leaving work on October 28, 2020.
 Some employees remained as the refinery became a tank and storage facility.
 In early 2021, the refinery was given to green light to start converting its units so it could produce renewable diesel made from animal tallow, corn oil, and soybean oil.
-They partnered with Neste in a 50/50 join venture and began producing renewable diesel in late 2022 and moving up to full capacity in 2023 making it one of the largest renewable diesel refineries in the world.
+They partnered with Neste in a 50/50 joint venture and began producing renewable diesel in late 2022 and moving up to full capacity in 2023 making it one of the largest renewable diesel refineries in the world.

+After the refinery transitioned to manufacturing renewable diesel, it was no longer subject to California's additional safety regulations for operating petroleum refineries, such as additional training requirements for workers, and workers' right to have their safety concerns addressed in writing.

+On November 19, 2023, a catastrophic workplace incident left field worker Jerome Serrano severely injured with burns on 90% of his body when a fired heater tube ruptured from overheating, ignited flammable hydrogen and diesel that subsequently engulfed the heater and Serrano, who was following managerial orders to shut off the heater manually when it could have been done remotely.

+On April 27, 2026, Unionized employees went on strike, citing unsafe working conditions.
+As of July 23, 2026 striking workers were locked out and the refinery continues to be operated by an understaffed and undertrained team.